Victoria Reacts to Free TAFE– The Impact on Prospective Students

 The Impact of Change in Real Time– The Vic Free TAFE Announcement

 Another interesting finding that arose in the past two months, was the impact of the ‘Free TAFE Scheme’ announced by the Victorian Government in early June.
 This initiative provides 50 TAFE courses and apprenticeships free for Victorians and has been widely publicised.
-One of the advantages of the Student Sentiment Index is that it acts as a leader indicator of overall perception in the sector, whereas other data relevant to the sector is typically released on a yearly basis.
+One of the advantages of the Student Sentiment Index is that it acts as a leading indicator of overall perception in the sector, whereas other data relevant to the sector is typically released on a yearly basis.
 So when a change comes about such as the ‘Free TAFE Scheme’, we can see the impact this has on prospective students as it happens.

 Victoria Reacts to Free TAFE– Sudden Drop in Funding Dependancy